Here are a few items to take care of before listing your home to make the sale process quicker and easier in the long run.

 Get replacement estimates.

 Gather up the warranties, guarantees, and user manuals for the furnace, washer/dryer, dishwasher, and any other items that will remain with the house.
-Your future buyer will truly appreciate it!
+Your future buyer will appreciate it!

 Spruce up the curb appeal.